-Advanced pricing: allows store owners to offer the product’s special price based on customer groups, sales or quantity.
+Advanced pricing: allows store owners to offer Magento 2 special price of the product based on customer groups, sales, or quantity.
 There are some kinds of Advanced pricing for store owners to set up:

-- Special price: is the discounted price in a specific time period
+- Magento 2 Special price: is the discounted price in a specific time period

 - Group price: specify promotional price set up for each customer group

 - Manufacturer’s Suggested Retail Price: is the price suggested by manufacturers